Binaryify/OneDark-Pro/docs/README.md

 ![ScreenShot](https://raw.githubusercontent.com/Binaryify/OneDark-Pro/master/static/screenshot5.png)

-Then you should open the 'themes/OneDark-Pro.tmTheme' path
+Then you should open the 'themes/OneDark-Pro.json' path

 ![ScreenShot](https://raw.githubusercontent.com/Binaryify/OneDark-Pro/master/static/screenshot6.png)

-You will find the .tmTheme file is a XML file, and you will find it include scope and color value
+You will find the 'OneDark-Pro.json' file is a json file, and you will find it include scope and color value

-### Code snippet tmTheme file format
+### Code snippet 'OneDark-Pro.json' file format
-The following is a code snippet tmTheme file format:
+The following is a code snippet about the 'OneDark-Pro.json' file format:
 ![ScreenShot](https://raw.githubusercontent.com/Binaryify/OneDark-Pro/master/static/screenshot7.png)

 ### Principle
-Editor after parsing, the code will specify a scope for each element, the scope which suggest that this element is a keyword or a constant, or is a punctuation, through tmTheme format file to define the scope of the text style accordingly.
+Editor after parsing, the code will specify a scope for each element, the scope which suggest that this element is a keyword or a constant, or is a punctuation, through 'OneDark-Pro.json' format file to define the scope of the text style accordingly.

 ### Common scope list